 Enable Virus & threat protection

-Step 7 – Simply turn On the slider that appears below the setting Real-time protection and hence, enable Virus & threat protection.
+- Click the toggle switch under the – Real-time protection to enable Virus & threat protection.

-Windows 10 includes an antivirus protection that periodically scans the PC and keeps it secure from any threats.
-This protection is commonly known as Windows Defender but in Creators Update things are little different.
-All thanks to Microsoft developed an application named Windows Defender Security Center.
+Windows 10 includes antivirus protection that periodically scans the PC and keeps it secure from any threats.
+This protection is commonly known as Windows Defender but in Creators Update things are a little different.
+All thanks to Microsoft that offered the application named Windows Security.

 Finishing the above-mentioned directions will help you to temporarily Disable / Enable Virus & Threat Protection in Windows 10 pretty much easily.
 Well, if you don’t turn ON the setting after a short time, the OS will itself enable it again.
 Keeping it ON will continue scanning your device time and again for the presence of any malware and hence will protect it from the same.